oyekunleisaac/shopingplatform/README.md

 * **Checkout**: The final step where users confirm and pay for their order.
 * **API**: A way for different software (like the app and server) to talk to each other.
 * **Token**: A digital key that keeps users logged in securely.

----

-If you need a visual workflow diagram or user journey map, let me know!